gourabp/aws-athena-springboot-demo/athena-sts-demo/README.md

-Demo Springboot and AWS project to connect to Athena and Query data
+Demo Springboot and AWS project to connect to Athena and Query data (Connect to AWS with an User profile)

 create an AWS account.